Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Inference: A Novel Two-parameter Sensitivity Analysis Model

 The required assumptions are mostly regularity conditions on the potential outcomes' distributions and the weights $C_m$.
-As the estimators are connected to an estimand from the OS and the RCT does not see the units selected into the OS, we also assume that OS units' treatment effects are independent of unmeasured confounders in the overlapping domain $\mathcal{X}$, i.e., $(Y_l(1) - Y_l(0)) \perp Z_l^o\mid X_l, S_l=0$.
-This assumption holds for a constant additive treatment effect of the OS units and does not require that there be no unmeasured confounding.
-The assumption holds more broadly when $(Y_l(1) - Y_l(0))$ is a function of the observed covariates and possibly other unobserved covariates independent of the confounders $u_i^o$s.
-This assumption allows the estimates from the OS on its treated individuals to carry transferable information to the RCT.
+As the estimators are connected to an estimand from the OS and the RCT does not see the units selected into the OS, we also assume the following. \begin{assumption} The OS units' treatment effects are independent of unmeasured confounders in the {common support} $\mathcal{X}$, i.e., $(Y_l(1) - Y_l(0)) \perp Z_l^o\mid X_l, S_l=0$. \end{assumption} This assumption is needed for the estimates from the OS on its treated individuals to carry transferable information to the RCT.
+It does not require that there be no unmeasured confounding.
+The assumption holds broadly if $X_l$ captures all treatment effect heterogeneity.
+Its plausibility relies on domain knowledge.
+The assumption that all effect modifiers are observed is intrinsic to much of the related literature \citep{yang2023elastic}.